Speech-language pathology studies

 MEDIA

-FIND MEDIA (VIDEOS, PREZI, ETC.) RELATED TO THE PASS AT OUR UNIVERSITY
+FIND MEDIA (VIDEOS, PREZI, ETC.) RELATED TO THE PASS WITHIN OUR UNIVERSITY

-Presentation of the DUO and Speech Therapy Studies – Ms. Moritz-Gasser
+Presentation of the DUO and Speech-Language Pathology Programs – Ms. Moritz-Gasser

 ANY QUESTIONS?

-The program is open to students with diverse backgrounds, regardless of their high school specialization or previous baccalaureate series.
+The program is open to students with diverse backgrounds, regardless of the specialized courses they took in high school or the track they followed for their previous high school diploma.

-Selection is based on application and interview via Parcoursup.
+Admission is based on an application review followed by an interview through Parcoursup.

 For any questions regarding admissions for international students: med-ri@umontpellier.fr

-All applications will be reviewed, but only those selected will be accepted.
+All applications will be reviewed, but only those selected will be considered.

 >> Everything you need to know about Parcoursup and Speech Therapy.

-StartingJuly 17, 2021, viathe Montpellier-Nîmes Faculty of Medicine website.
+StartingJuly 17, 2021, viathe website of the Montpellier-Nîmes School of Medicine.

 The selection criteria are based on the requirements listed on Parcoursup.